AsahiLinux/docs/Developer-Quickstart.md

 ### Using an M1 machine

 If you have two M1 boxes, this is the simplest solution.
-Just grab [macvdmtool](https://github.com/AsahiLinux/macvdmtool/), connect both machines with a standard Type C cable (using the DFU port on *both* machines!), and that's it!
+Just grab [macvdmtool](https://github.com/AsahiLinux/macvdmtool/), connect both machines with a standard Type C cable (needs to be the USB 3 / SuperSpeed type, USB 2 only cables won't work) using the DFU port on *both* machines, and that's it!

 ```shell
 $ xcode-select --install